 Our Mission

-Our two main goals are habitat protection and learning about the biology and behavior of the Sumatran Orangutans.
+Our main goal is learning about the biology and behavior of the Sumatran Orangutans to ultimately better protect the species and their habitat.
 Protecting the Suaq forest will not just save one of the last populations of Sumatran orangutans but an entire orangutan culture.
 On top of that, it will contribute to the conservation of many other species.

-The presence of the research camp and the job opportunities it provides to the local community greatly contribute to the protection of the area.
-This gets further enhanced by regular monitoring patrols of the research area and its surroundings.
+The presence of the research program and the job opportunities it provides to the local community greatly contribute to the protection of the area.
+This gets further enhanced by our close work with the local communities in the form of education projects through which we directly share our findings with them.
 Through behavioral research we aim to understand the conservation relevant biology of the Sumatran orangutans and find ways to secure its survival.
 By gaining understanding of the behavior of a species that is closely related to our own, we also aim to shed further light on our own evolutionary history.